-• die - Halts the compute node so that no processes can run on it, sets the compute node's state to admindown, and logs the failure to the system console log.
+die - Halts the compute node so that no processes can run on it, sets the compute node's state to admindown, and logs the failure to the system console log.
 (The die action is the equivalent of a kernel panic.)
-If the advanced_features variable is enabled, die is not allowed.

-Note: This action is good for catching bugs because the state of the processes is preserved and can be dumped at a later time.
+This action is good for catching bugs because the state of the processes is preserved and can be dumped at a later time.